I think we all can agree the world is going bananas at the moment!

 People in Latin America deeply care about friends and family.
 Frequent family get togethers, meals and fiestas.
 The bond between extended family is much stronger here in general than it is in my home country of Canada.

-There’s just a neighbourly vibe in general here in Latin America.
+There’s just a neighbourly vibe here in Latin America.
 If you live here, you’ll find yourself chatting with the local bodega owner, bakery attendant and butcher.

 Now, whether you want to tap into this community vibe is up to you.
 Many foreigners in Latin America tend to restrict their community to fellow foreigners.
 That’s OK, too.
-Whatever makes you most comfortable.
-But I’d argue that you’ll have a much richer experience if you try to bond with some locals.
+Expats do indeed form their own strong communities and social bonds.
+That said, I’d argue that you’ll have a much richer experience if you try to bond with some locals as well.